Regina Public Library

 Planned Activities During Residency

-- Undertake school/community visits and one visit per branch to RPL branch libraries to talk about writing, read from his/her work, and/or discuss the work of the students themselves;
+- At least 10 school/community visits and one visit per branch to RPL Branches to talk about writing, read from his/her work, and/or discuss the work of the students themselves.

 Benefits to Author and Regina Community